A multidimensional generalization of Symanzik polynomials: Variation of Symanzik rational fractions

 Actually, we will prove that, for all $\vH=(\vV',\vE')\in\OCC(\vG)$,

-Now we will see that any ordinary connected component of $\vG$ is naturally isomorphic to a connected component of (a subgraph of) the exchange graph of $\Ma$.
-This will allow us to applied the results of Section \ref{sec:exchange_graph}.
-More precisely, for each $\va\in\vV'_{r,r-1}$, we will find a $\vb\in\vV'_{r-1,r}$ in the same connected component such that
+We now see that any ordinary connected component of $\vG$ is naturally isomorphic to a connected component of (a subgraph of) the exchange graph of $\Ma$.
+This will allow us to applied the results of Section~\ref{5:sec:exchange_graph}.
+More precisely, for each $\va\in\vV'_{r,r-1}$, we will find $\vb\in\vV'_{r-1,r}$ in the same connected component such that

 Fix a connected component $\vH=(\vV',\vE')$ in $\OCC(\vG)$.
-Let $\G=(\V,\gE)$ be the exchange graph of $\Ma$, as defined in Section \ref{sec:exchange_graph}.
+Let $\G=(\V,\gE)$ be the exchange graph of $\Ma$, as defined in Section~\ref{5:sec:exchange_graph}.
 We define the following projection:

 Let $\H:=\G[\pi(\vV')]$ be the induced subgraph of $\G$ with vertex set the image of $\vV'$ by $\pi$.
 Let $\V'$ be its vertex set and $\gE'$ be its edge set.
 We have the following claim.

 \begin{claim} $\H$ is a connected component of $\G_{r,r-1}$, and the map $\pi$ induces an isomorphism of graphs between $\vH$ and $\H$. \end{claim}